-I am pleased to inform you that on , 2014, the board of directors of Oil States International, Inc. approved the spin-off of our Accommodations business as a separate, publicly traded company, which we have named OIS Accommodations SpinCo Inc. ("SpinCo").
-Upon completion of the spin-off, Oil States stockholders will own 100% of the outstanding shares of common stock of SpinCo.
-We believe that this separation of SpinCo to form a new, independent, publicly traded company is in the best interests of Oil States, its stockholders and SpinCo.
+I am pleased to inform you that on , 2014, the board of directors of Oil States International, Inc. approved the spin-off of our Accommodations business as a separate, publicly traded company, which we have named Civeo Corporation ("Civeo").
+Upon completion of the spin-off, Oil States stockholders will own 100% of the outstanding shares of common stock of Civeo.
+We believe that this separation of Civeo to form a new, independent, publicly traded company is in the best interests of Oil States, its stockholders and Civeo.

-The spin-off will be completed by way of a pro rata distribution on , 2014, of SpinCo common stock to our stockholders of record as of the close of business on , 2014, the spin-off record date.
-Each Oil States stockholder will receive shares of SpinCo common stock for each share of Oil States common stock held by such stockholder on the record date.
+The spin-off will be completed by way of a pro rata distribution on , 2014, of Civeo common stock to our stockholders of record as of the close of business on , 2014, the spin-off record date.
+Each Oil States stockholder will receive two shares of Civeo common stock for each share of Oil States common stock held by such stockholder on the record date.
 The distribution of these shares will be made in book-entry form, which means that no physical share certificates will be issued.
-Following the spin-off, stockholders may request that their shares of SpinCo common stock be transferred to a brokerage or other account at any time.
-No fractional shares of SpinCo common stock will be issued.
-If you would otherwise have been entitled to a fractional common share in the distribution, you will receive the net cash proceeds of the sale of such fractional share instead.
+Following the spin-off, stockholders may request that their shares of Civeo common stock be transferred to a brokerage or other account at any time.

 The spin-off is subject to certain customary conditions.
-Stockholder approval of the distribution is not required, nor are you required to take any action to receive your shares of SpinCo common stock.
+Stockholder approval of the distribution is not required, nor are you required to take any action to receive your shares of Civeo common stock.

-Immediately following the spin-off, you will own common stock in Oil States and SpinCo.
-Oil States' common stock will continue to trade on the New York Stock Exchange under the symbol "OIS."
-SpinCo's common stock is expected to be traded on the New York Stock Exchange under the symbol "[•]."
+Immediately following the spin-off, you will own common stock in Oil States and Civeo.
+Oil States' common stock will continue to trade on the New York Stock Exchange under the symbol "OIS".
+Civeo's common stock is expected to be traded on the New York Stock Exchange under the symbol "CVEO".

-Oil States has received a private letter ruling from the Internal Revenue Service to the effect that, among other things, the distribution of SpinCo's common stock to Oil States stockholders, together with certain related transactions, will qualify as a transaction that is generally tax-free for U.S. federal income tax purposes.
-However, any cash that you receive in lieu of fractional shares generally will be taxable to you.
+Oil States has received a private letter ruling from the Internal Revenue Service to the effect that, among other things, the distribution of Civeo's common stock to Oil States stockholders, together with certain related transactions, will qualify as a transaction that is generally tax-free for U.S. federal income tax purposes.
 You should consult your own tax advisor as to the particular tax consequences of the distribution to you, including potential tax consequences under state, local and non-U.S. tax laws.
 The separation is also subject to other conditions, including necessary regulatory approvals.

-The enclosed information statement, which is being mailed to all Oil States stockholders, describes the spin-off in detail and contains important information about SpinCo, including its consolidated financial statements.
+The enclosed information statement, which is being mailed to all Oil States stockholders, describes the spin-off in detail and contains important information about Civeo, including its consolidated financial statements.
 We urge you to read this information statement carefully.

-I want to thank you for your continued support of Oil States.
-We look forward to your support of SpinCo in the future.
+$I \ want \ to \ thank \ you \ for \ your \ continued \ support \ of \ Oil \ States. \ We \ look \ forward \ to \ your \ support \ of \ Civeo \ in \ the \ future.$